-- This policy covers the recording, use, storage and deletion of still and video images at the school.
-It should be read in conjunction with the school's data protection, online safety, CCTV and acceptable use policies.
-Any examples used in this policy are not exhaustive and the school is able to make decisions on a case by case basis. - Legally this area is covered by the following: - Data Protection Act 2018: The image of a child is personal data covered by the act unless taken by parents/carers for purely personal use.
-This means that a school must comply with the Data Protection Act 2018 (GDPR).
+- This policy covers the recording, use, storage and deletion of still and video images whilst accessing The Ark.
+It should be read in conjunction with the provision's data protection, online safety, data breach, record keeping and retention and acceptable use policies.
+Any examples used in this policy are not exhaustive and The Ark is able to make decisions on a case by case basis. - Legally this area is covered by the following: - Data Protection Act 2018: The image of a child is personal data covered by the act unless taken by parents/carers for purely personal use.
+This means that a school must comply with the Data Protection Act 2018 (UK GDPR).
 Schools are permitted to take, use and store and display images when this forms part of the public task of educating children, disposing of them after the child has left.
 Schools will need to seek consent for other uses of images such as websites social media or newspapers. - Education Act 2002: Obligations to safeguard the welfare of pupils.
 This may have an impact on children whose location cannot be revealed for safeguarding reasons. - Article 8 European Convention on Human Rights: Privacy issues/breach of the child's right to respect for private life.
 For example, a parent/carer may object to their child's image being taken or shared. - Article 10 European Convention on Human Rights: The parent/carer's right to freedom of expression.
 For example, a parent/carer may wish to record the Nativity play.